-The UCT Private Academic Hospital is an innovative collaboration between the Private Healthcare Sector (Netcare), the University of Cape Town’s Medical School and the Groote Schuur Hospital.
+The UCT Private Academic Hospital (UCTPAH) is an innovative collaboration between the Private Healthcare Sector (Netcare), the University of Cape Town’s Medical School and the Groote Schuur Hospital.

 Please feel free to contact any member of EXCO should you need urgent assistance.Read more

 UCTPAH proudly host a number of specialty centres, such as a Thyroid Clinic, a Digestive Diseases Centre, a Haematology Unit, an Orthopaedic Surgical practice, a Pulmonology unit and more.Read more

 Different medical aid and medical insurance schemes have different payment restrictions and benefit limits in terms of procedures covered.Read more